fMeow/arangors/README.md

-`arangors` enables you to connect with arangoDB server, access to database, execute AQL query, manage arangoDB in an easy and intuitive way, both async and plain synchrnous code with any HTTP ecosystem you love.
+`arangors` enables you to connect with arangoDB server, access to database, execute AQL query, manage arangoDB in an easy and intuitive way, both `async` and plain synchronous code with any HTTP ecosystem you love.

 ## Philosophy of arangors